austinxu87/handsoff/README.md

 ### Pretrained Label Generators
 Coming soon!

+### GAN inversion latent codes
+- Faces: Latent codes obtained via ReStyle and optimization refinement are located [here](https://drive.google.com/file/d/1O-VJhP5N5Rd3gabQ6OfS-ALlE2lgesRV/view?usp=sharing).
+    - :warning: These latent codes follow the number ordering of the HandsOff dataset split.
+See the Faces section in [Data splits](#data-splits) for our ordering.

 ## Training
 :warning: Training HandsOff is RAM consuming, as all hypercolumn representations are kept in memory